MohdRas/kubernetes/README.md

             - selectors
                 - app: myapp-------------------------------------selection of PODs
                 - mame: redis-POD---------------------------------selection of PODs

+            KIND:       Service
+            VERSION:    v1

+            DESCRIPTION:
+                Service is a named abstraction of software service (for example, mysql) consisting of local port (for example 3306) that the proxy listens on, and the selector that determines which pods will answer requests sent through the proxy.

+            FIELDS:
+              apiVersion    <string>
+                APIVersion defines the versioned schema of this representation of an object.

+              kind  <string>
+                Kind is a string value representing the REST resource this object represents.
+Cannot be updated.
+In CamelCase.
+More info:

+              metadata      <ObjectMeta>
+                Standard object's metadata.

+              spec  <ServiceSpec>
+                Spec defines the behavior of a service.

+              status        <ServiceStatus>
+                Most recently observed status of the service.
+Populated by the system.
+                Read-only.

 - NodePort SERVICE
     - exposed ternally on node IP and its port.
     - Layer 4 (TCP/UDP)